University of Salford: Research and development centres

 The United National Institute for Prosthetics and Orthotics Development is located in the university's Prosthetics and Orthotics division of its School of Health, Sport and Rehabilitation Sciences.
 It is the only prosthetics and orthotics higher education provider in England.

 The KidsCan Children's Cancer Research Centre is in the university's John Armstrong Welsh Laboratories at the Centre for Biochemistry, Drug Design and Cancer Research.
 It was established in 2002 to develop treatments with fewer side effects for children and young adults.

 Academic profile

-The university was organised into seven schools:
+The university is organised into four schools: